MrJeremyFisher/PublicMacros/README.md

 My (public) macros for use on CivMC.
 Message me at MrJeremyFisher#0500 if you have any questions about setting any of these up or want to request that I make a script.
 There is probably a ton of redundant code in these as I made them while learning JSMacros, so feel free to contribute!

 PSA: Most of these macros are (currently) built for forge.
 I cannot guarantee their functionality on fabric or anything else.
+Any that I've made sure work on Fabric have Farbic in their name.